genouest/xgrid/README.md

 - one may need to adapt baseurl parameter depending on deployment to get VM url.

-- the password is unique and generated at instance startup.
+- the password is unique (specified in context variables or generated at instance startup).